 - Every Heart A Doorway: whether the teens are monstrous because they're teens or because they're no longer accustomed to reality as we know it is left to the reader.

 - Final Girls: Daphne and her clique of popular kids are bullies who take it to the point of violence.
+They are also a deliberate invocation of this trope, being part of a horror movie simulation.

 - Tuckerization: The author likes to toss in her good friends, but also has sold Tuckerization appearances in her books for charity.